butttcoin/ButtCoinV2/source/selfdrop/readme.md

-# The 0xBUTT Self-Drop faucet and a passive income and a Farthings v2.0 Token
+# The 0xBUTT Self-Drop faucet, a passive income and a Farthings v2.0 Token

 ## How does it work ?
 Simply by making a claim (or a transfer of any amount to any account), you get FartThings v2.0 tokens.
 Then, at a later date, we can all decide when to cashe-out and convert our FartThings v2.0 to 0xBUTT v2.0 coins at a 1:1 ratio.